-67. Storm Control Commands
+71. Storm Control Commands

-67-1 snmp-server enable traps storm-control
+71-1 snmp-server enable traps storm-control

-This command is used enable or control the command to enable sending SNMP notifications for storm control.
-Use the no form of this command to disable sending SNMP notifications.
+This command is used to enable or control the command to enable the sending of SNMP notifications for storm control.
+Use the no form of this command to disable the sending of SNMP notifications.

-snmp-server enable traps storm-control [storm-occur] [storm-clear]

-no snmp-server enable traps storm-control [storm-occur] [storm-clear]
+snmp-server enable traps storm-control [storm-occur] [storm-clear] no snmp-server enable traps storm-control [storm-occur] [storm-clear]